peted-davis/WeatherFlow_PiConsole/README.md

 and [second](https://raw.githubusercontent.com/peted-davis/WeatherFlow_PiConsole/master/wfpiconsole.sh)
 install files in the Git repository before running the install command.

+### Raspberry Pi 4

+For those of you running a Raspberry Pi 4 an extra step is needed to get the console running perfectly.
+The “Task Bar” panel on the Raspberry Pi desktop needs to be hidden or else it will displace the console on the screen.
+There are two options to achieve this.
+First right click on the “Task Bar” panel on the Raspberry Pi desktop and select Panel settings.
+Select the Advanced tab.
+Then either:

+1. Un-tick ```"Reserve space, and not covered by maximised windows"```, or
+2. Tick ```"Minimise panel when not in use"``` and set ```"Size when minimised"``` to 0 pixels.

 ### Configure and Run WeatherFlow PiConsole

 When the console is run for the first time, you'll be required to enter a number